-RECIPIENT COMMITTEE - A recipient committee is any individual (including an officeholder or a candidate), group of individuals, organization, or any other entity that receives contributions totaling \$1,000 or more during a calendar year.
+Recipient Committee is any individual (including an officeholder or a candidate), group of individuals, organization, or any other entity that receives contributions totaling \$2,000 or more during a calendar year.

-CONTRIBUTION -The term "contribution" includes monetary payments, loans and non-monetary goods or services.
+Contribution includes monetary payments, loans, and non-monetary goods or services.

-PERSONAL FUNDS-Candidates- The personal funds of a candidate or officeholder used in connection with seeking or holding elective office are contributions and are counted towards qualifying as a recipient committee.
-However, personal funds used to pay a candidate filing fee or a fee for the Statement of Qualifications to appear in the voter information guide are not counted toward the \$1,000 threshold.
+Personal Funds-Candidates The personal funds of a candidate or officeholder used in connection with seeking or holding elective office are contributions and are counted towards qualifying as a recipient committee.

+However, personal funds used to pay a candidate filling fee and/or the Statement of Qualifications to appear in the Voter Information Guide are not counted toward the \$2,000 threshold.